vitessio/website/content/en/docs/20.0/reference/programs/vtcombo/_index.md

       --ddl_strategy string                                              Set default strategy for DDL statements.
 Override with @@ddl_strategy session variable (default "direct")
       --default_tablet_type topodatapb.TabletType                        The default tablet type to set for queries, when one is not explicitly selected. (default PRIMARY)
       --degraded_threshold duration                                      replication lag after which a replica is considered degraded (default 30s)
-      --disable_active_reparents                                         if set, do not allow active reparents.
-Use this to protect a cluster using external reparents.
       --emit_stats                                                       If set, emit stats to push-based monitoring and stats backends
       --enable-consolidator                                              Synonym to -enable_consolidator (default true)
       --enable-consolidator-replicas                                     Synonym to -enable_consolidator_replicas